 The Gerber Diesel Multi-Plier offers a good selection of tools that have been hardened to be more durable.
 The pliers themselves are quickly deployed by a spring load that makes them handy for quick hook removal or any other fast deployment you may need them for.
 Rubber bumpers on the exterior of the tool improve grip while in use even in wet conditions.

 This model is available in a black or stainless steel option.
 Depending on the environment you are using them in, you may want to opt for stainless steel.
 This tool offers a pair of scissors, a saw, a partially serrated knife, a can opener, screwdrivers, and a file.

 This multitool is somewhere in the middle as far as cost compared to other brands making it a good choice for quality.
 One feature that this model does not offer that their other models do is a locking feature for the tools themselves, but this is a simple matter of preference.
 One thing that we do like about this model is the extremely durable pliers and their wire cutters.

-Depending on where and how you are fishing, wire cutters are better for cutting certain types of line, and having a good pair of cutters in your tool are an absolute must.
-This model is also missing a loop for hanging on vests and other gear which may not be an issue if you are putting them in your tackle box.
+Depending on where and how you are fishing, wire cutters are better for cutting certain types of lines, and having a good pair of cutters in your tackle box is an absolute must.
+This model is also missing a loop for hanging on vests and other gear, which may not be an issue if you are putting them in your tackle box.